-Net Earnings Available to Common Shareholders of the Company and Diluted Net Earnings Per Common Share Net earnings available to common shareholders of the Company were \$1,096 million (\$3.06 per common share), an increase of \$27 million (\$0.16 per common share) or 2.5% compared to the same period in 2019, which included the impact of the 53rd week of \$35 million.
-The increase included improvements in the underlying operating performance of \$11 million and the favourable year-over year net impact of adjusting items totaling \$16 million, as described below:
+Net Earnings Available to Common Shareholders of the Company and Diluted Net Earnings Per Common Share Net earnings available to common shareholders of the Company were \$1,863 million (\$5.45 per common share) in 2021.
+This represented an increase of \$767 million (\$2.39 per common share) or 70.0% when compared to 2020, which was negatively impacted by \$35 million due to the 53rd week in 2020.
+The increase included improvements in the underlying operating performance of \$412 million and the favourable change in adjusting items totaling \$355 million, as described below: